Admissions Policies and Procedures

 All students will be offered assistance in planning a program of learning in accordance with their academic background, skills, and goals.
 Students must meet with an advisor to review placement test results.
 Results are not generally available by phone or e-mail.
 Students are strongly advised to begin any required developmental course sequences immediately.
 Non-degree seeking students must meet with an advisor on or before completion of 12 credits to determine if they will be required to take placement exams.

-The college recognizes that some students may need more intensive skill development in reading and/or writing than its English credit developmental course sequence can provide.
-HCC’s REACH Program is designed to serve these students and prepare them to successfully move on to the developmental English credit sequence.
-For more information, please visit or contact the Office of Admissions and Advising (RCF-242; email@example.com ; 443-518-1200, select #3).
+The college recognizes that some students may need more intensive skill development in reading and/or writing as well as mathematics than its English and/or mathematics credit developmental course sequence can provide.
+HCC’s REACH Program is designed to serve these students in English while continuing education's Basic and Intermediate Math courses prepare students to successfully move on to the developmental English and/or mathematics credit sequence.
+For more information, please visit or contact the office of Admissions and Advising (RCF-242; firstname.lastname@example.org; 443-518-1200, select #3).
 Information is also available on the college’s website at www.howardcc.edu/admissions.